miguch/2560-proj-donut/README.md

 - Mingtao Chen (mic148) was responsible for implementing the authentication and permissions logic on both frontend and backend, setting up the frontend development framework, the home pages for all three types of users, and the accounts/courses management pages in the admin frontend.
 He also implemented some backend validation logic in the system, e.g. checking course time conflict, prerequisites, and capacity when students are registering for a course.

-- Qisheng Ye was responsible for the front end of student users, which consists of course list and enrollment.
+- Qisheng Ye (qiy48) was responsible for the front end of student users, which consists of course list and enrollment.
 Students could register for courses on the course list page and drop courses at the enrollment page.
 Through the backend API `/havechosen` and `/couldchose`, he implemented two views of student users.
 He also utilized ‘register_course' and ‘drop_course' to realize the real-time update of the corresponding list of students' course selections.

--Xinge(Charlotte) Wang(xiw178) was responsible for implementing the course_students component, in which teachers are responsible for managing the courses they are assigned to, including adding and removing students from their courses, and entering and updating student grades.
+- Xinge(Charlotte) Wang(xiw178) was responsible for implementing the course_students component, in which teachers are responsible for managing the courses they are assigned to, including adding and removing students from their courses, and entering and updating student grades.

--Yiming Zeng(yiz182) was responsible for implementing the server side.
+- Yiming Zeng(yiz182) was responsible for implementing the server side.
 He defined 4 Mongoose schemes: account, user, student, teacher, and course, and connected them together by reference.
 He also writes backend logic code, like Account information CRUD, Teacher information CRUD, Student information CRUD and Selection information CRUD.
 Except for these general functions, Yiming implemented some specific features like modify scores of students, retrive the course which can be chosen or cannot be chosen and so on.

 ## Technical Architecture